jg-digital-media/jgdm-woocommerce-selectors/README.md

     #footer {

-        //div with id of footer - WooCommerce default state
+        // div with id of footer - WooCommerce default state

         p {